shield02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 > 3-paths - Script that counts the number of directories in the PATH variable
 > 4-gloabal_variables - Script that lists environment variables
 > 5-local_variables - Script that lists all local variables and environment variables, and functions
+> 6-create_local_variable - Script that creates a new local variable
 >